bogdan-kulynych/bank/native/README.md

 ### Configuring and building

-1. Change secrets in `config/config.h`
+1. Change parameters in `config/config.h`
-2. Build library with GYP:
+3. Build library with GYP:

         cd /path/to/server
         bin/build

+        # Or

+        cd /path/to/server/native
+		node-gyp build

+        # Debug

+		cd /path/to/server/native
+		node-gyp build --debug

-Built version will be in `build/Release`
+Built version will be in `native/build/Release`